gfusee/mx-sdk-as/README.md

 And you're done !
 The contract is compiled into the `build` folder.

-Feel free to check examples contracts inside the `contracts/examples` folder, these are reproduction of `elrond-wasm-rs` examples contracts.
+Feel free to check examples contracts inside the `contracts/examples` folder, these are reproduction of `mx-sdk-rs` examples contracts.

-#### Test the contract via mandos
+#### Test the contract via scenario

-If you installed erdpy via erdpy-up you only need to run `npm run mandos` in the root folder to execute mandos scenarios.

-If you have a custom installation of erdpy, here are the steps to execute mandos scenarios :
+If you have a standard installation of mxpy, the `run-scenarios` executable should be located in the `~/multiversx-sdk/vmtools` folder.
+Here are the steps to execute scenarios :

 - Compile the contract (steps above)
-- Find your `mandos-test` executable path inside your erdpy installation
+- Find your `run-scenario` executable path inside your  custom installation of mxpy installation
-- Inside the root folder of the project, run the `<path to mandos-test> mandos` command
+- Inside the root folder of the project, run the `<path to run> scenarios` command

 ## Documentation